 Before any improvement project can begin, there must be a baseline from which to start.
 Standardized work is simply the documentation of the current best practice for any process or task.
 It is crafted by the process operators and continuously maintained.
 Standard work documentation must be accessible in the workspace where the job is performed.
 Everyone operates the process according to the standard work until it is adjusted following a structured improvement cycle.

 Kanban boards are a visual management tool for all of the improvement projects your team is working on at any given time.
 Visualizing work-in-progress makes daily improvement easier to manage for process operators and leaders alike.
 Work is moved across the board from idea to completion.
 The simple design of Kanban makes it easy to see when there are backlogs or when work is waiting for inputs.
-Digital Kanban boards are the best approach because people can access them from anywhere, and they create a record of past improvement work for future learning.
+Digital Kanban boards are an excellent approach because people can access them from anywhere, and they create a record of past improvement work for future learning.

 5S Workplace Organization